 Hotels often bill themselves as the most luxurious, the largest, the newest, but it’s not often they can claim this one: tallest building in the country.
 That would be the Westin Hotel in Lima, which is the highest skyscraper in Peru.

-At 118 stories, it towers over pretty much everything, so you can be assured of having a good view from the upper floors—which in this case is most of the building.
+At 120 meters, it towers over pretty much everything, so you can be assured of having a good view from the upper floors—which in this case is most of the building.
 That’s assuming the weather is cooperative though; Lima is gray and overcast most of the year, so the view is usually more enchanting at night than by day.

 Located in the San Isidro business and financial district, the Westin Lima Hotel & Conference center also boasts what may be the best convention facilities in South America.
 (There are 17 meeting rooms and the ballroom can host a banquet for 1,300.)
 It’s got the nice indoor pool pictured at the top, plus extensive spa facilities that also take the superlative crown as the best in Lima.
 There’s a full hydrotherapy facility included for anyone getting treatments and the relaxation room chairs are heated—a nice touch.
 The 24-hour gym has a personal trainer on staff.